-The Site generally slopes mildly from northeast to southwest at approximately a half percent (0.5%).
-The northern portion of the Site is undeveloped native desert rangeland typical of the Sonoran Desert.
-The southern portion of the Site is developed as a vehicle crash test site.
-The Central Arizona Project Canal (CAP) is approximately one-half mile upstream which intercepts the majority of the offsite storm water except for specific overflow locations.
-The Site receives offsite storm water from the north and east.
+The Site generally slopes from northeast to southwest at approximately one percent (1%) and is currently undeveloped native desert typical of the Sonoran Desert.
+The Central Arizona Project Canal (CAP) is immediately downstream and the Cave Buttes Dam is northeast of the Site.
+The Site receives offsite storm water from the northern hillside and mountainous desert terrain and has washes that either traverse or originate on the property.
 The Site is within a FEMA Zone X area and is not within a FEMA Special Flood Hazard Area.